-Remote controls/ wireless remote controllers gap and open the
+Remote controls/ wireless remote controllers

-Pressing the battery-chamber latch to the right $(\mathbb{1})$, insert a fingernail into the gap and open the battery chamber (2).
+Pressing the battery-chamber latch to the right (1), insert a fingernal into the gap and open the battery chamber (2).
 Ensure that the battery is inserted in the correct orientation (4).

 Wireless Remote Controller WR-R10/WR-T10: When a WR-R10 wireless remote controller is attached, the camera can be controlled wirelessly using a WR-T10 wireless remote controller (□ 29).